rcarrata/rcarrata.github.io/_posts/2021-07-01-traffic-flow-ovn2.md

 openshift-monitoring                               prometheus-k8s-0                                                  7/7     Running     1          43h     10.129.2.9      compute-2   <none>           <none>
 ```

-Our traffic was originated from the Grafana with direction to the Prometheus instance in order to access the metrics stored.
+Our traffic originated from Grafana going to the Prometheus instance in order to access the stored metrics.

 ## Analysing Flow Records of the etcd clients

-One nice thing of this dashboard, is that allow us to filter also by categories, like for example by service etcd-client.
+One nice thing about this dashboard is that it allows us to filter also by categories, for example by service etcd-client.

-With that we can extract very useful information that who originated the request, amount of traffic generated, which type of traffic, etc:
+With that we can extract very useful information such as who originated the request, the amount of traffic generated, which type of traffic, etc:

 [![](/images/flow4.png "Flow 7")]({{site.url}}/images/flow4.png)

-If you need more information about one the flow records you can go to the own Flow Records tab in order to check the sFlow records collected from our cluster:
+If you need more information about one of the flow records, you can go to the Flow Records tab to check the sFlow records collected from our cluster:

 [![](/images/flow5.png "Flow 7")]({{site.url}}/images/flow5.png)